Netherlands expat salary negotiation and benefits guide (2026)

 - 2. Written justification required: Employer must provide written explanation of "substantial business interest"

-- 3. Mandatory compensation: If invoked, employer must pay 50% of monthly salary for each month of restriction (minimum)
+- 3. Mandatory compensation: If invoked, employer must pay 50% of monthly salary per restricted month (minimum)

 How to negotiate:

-- • Negotiate tighter scope: E.g., "direct competitors in fintech in the Benelux" not "all financial services in Europe"
+- • Push for tighter scope: "direct competitors in fintech in the Benelux" not "all financial services in Europe"

-- • Confirm: "If you invoke this, will compensation be paid?"
+- • Confirm in writing: "If you invoke this, will compensation be paid?"

 |---|---|